 - May not suit deep or puncture wounds

-This ointment features a creamy, dense consistency that spreads smoothly and adheres well to the skin.
-It's often used for minor wounds and irritations, providing a moist environment that supports natural healing.
-The formula is pH balanced and does not contain antibiotics, making it suitable for regular use on sensitive skin.
+This ointment has a creamy, dense feel that spreads easily and adheres well to the skin.
+It's often chosen for minor wounds and irritations, providing a moist environment that supports natural healing.
+The formula is pH balanced and free from antibiotics, making it suitable for regular use on sensitive skin.

 What We Like: